Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Memory Partitioning And Monitoring table**

-       This table allows the OS to discover the MPAM controls implemented by the subsystems.
+       This table allows the woke OS to discover the woke MPAM controls implemented by the woke subsystems.

 MPST   Section 5.2.21 (signature == "MPST")